-Chapter 1: The Political Culture, People and Economy of Texas (Friday 10/2)
+Chapter 1: The Political Culture, People and Economy of Texas (Friday 6/12)

-Chapter 2: The Texas Constitution (Friday 10/2)
+Chapter 2: The Texas Constitution (Friday 6/12)

-Chapter 3: Texas in the Federal System (Friday 10/2)
+Chapter 3: Texas in the Federal System (Friday 6/12)

-Chapter 4: Political Parties (Friday 10/2)
+Chapter 4: Political Parties (Friday 6/12)

-Chapter 5: Campaigns and Elections (Friday 11/6)
+Chapter 5: Campaigns and Elections (Friday 6/26)

-Chapter 6: Interest Groups and Lobbying (Friday 11/6)
+Chapter 6: Interest Groups and Lobbying (Friday 6/26)

-Chapter 7: The Legislature (Friday 11/6)
+Chapter 7: The Legislature (Friday 6/26)

-Chapter 8: The Executive Branch (Friday 11/6)
+Chapter 8: The Executive Branch (Friday 6/26)

-Chapter 9: The Judiciary (Friday 11/6)
+Chapter 9: The Judiciary (Friday 6/26)

-Chapter 10: Local Government (Friday 12/4)
+Chapter 10: Local Government (Friday 7/3)

-Chapter 11: Public Finance (Friday 12/4)
+Chapter 11: Public Finance (Friday 7/3)

-Chapter 12: Public Policy (Friday 12/4)
+Chapter 12: Public Policy (Friday 7/3)

-Chapter 13: Crime and Corrections Policy (Friday 12/4)
+Chapter 13: Crime and Corrections Policy (Friday 7/3)

 Essays: There are a total of three essays for this course.
-All students must do at least the first essay for this course this semester.
-If you are satisfied with your grade, you have completed this aspect of the course.
-If not satisfied, you may attempt essay two and/or three.
-Each essay will be graded, and the grade averaged with that from essay one.
 Each Part of the course will have two essays options; the student will select one of these.
 Essays should be no less than one (1) full page (New Times Roman, font size 12, Double-spaced), with margins not to exceed one inch when printed out.
 Late papers, and those which do not meet minimum length requirements, are not accepted for any reason.
-All papers should be sent to the instructor via Blackboard
+All papers should be sent to the instructor via Blackboard tool!

-Messenger (Course Messages) as a WORD Document; do NOT use the essay submission tool!
 As the essay topics are often based on one's opinion, the primary grading emphasis will be on proper presentation.
 Refer to the Essay Guidelines Sheet prior to composition and submission of your essays.
 The Due Dates for each essay are listed below, but you may turn in any essay at any time before its due date.